omeka/omeka-s-enduser/docs/content/media.md

 ![Red arrow points to the globe icon and a text entry field highlighted in blue](contentfiles/item_lang.png)

 You can add properties by selecting from the list on the right side of the screen.
-You can either browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc), or search in the *filter properties* bar above the list of properties and vocabularies.
+You can either browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc), or search in the **Filter properties** bar above the list of properties and vocabularies.

 Automatically generated metadata, such as source, visibility, and part of item, cannot be edited.

-Use the *make public/private* button (eye icon) to set whether the media is visible to the public or only to users of the Omeka S install.
+Use the **make public/private** button (eye icon) to set whether the media is visible to the public or only to users of the Omeka S install.

 Media is public: ![make public button showing an eye icon](../content/contentfiles/item_public.png){style="display:inline;"}